AbhinavGonthina/AbhinavGonthina/README.md

 ## Hello!👋 My name is Abhinav.

 ### I am a Computer Science Student at Northeastern University with a passion for making impactful projects using web development technologies!
 My experience is diverse, ranging from fast paced startup initiatives to collaborative coding clubs on campus.
-In this repo, you can find some of the projects I've worked on in the past in addition to some of my more current endeavors!
+In this repo, you can learn about me, including my skills, my current endeavors, and some of the projects I've worked or am working on!

 ---